gksander/sg-gui/README.md

 ## TODO:

-- [ ] Language selector
-  - [ ] Use rust to get most likely file?
-Or maybe only show language options for file types in the project?
 - [ ] Glob pattern support!!!
-- [ ] Make it not perform like ass, might need to drop to Rust for this...
-  - [ ] Also don't try to shiki more than like initial 20 code blocks...
+- [ ] Perf improvements:
+  - [ ] Less intersection observers???
+  - [ ] Some sort of inf scroll???
 - [ ] Gate on `sg` being available
-- [x] A diff view... need to style shiki
-  - [x] Better styles (better color)
 - [ ] Ellispis if in thousands for line number
 - [ ] Style and icon

 - [ ] Build and distribute on GH